kundajelab/chipseq_pipeline/README.md

 Equivalent parameters in a configuration file is listed and explained below:

 ```
+# Flags for Kundaje lab
+	KUNDAJE_LAB             : Set it true if you run the pipeline on Kundaje lab servers (automatically set environments, default: false)

 # general
 	PREFIX 			: Prefix for all outputs.
 	OUTPUT_DIR 		: Output directory. (default: out)